pote/planet.rb/README.md

    {{ twitter_url }}            # => "http://twitter.com/poteland"
 ```

-So feel free to customize planet.rb layouts any way you see fit (but please don't take away the author.html files!
+So feel free to customize planet.rb layouts any way you see fit (but please don't take away the author.html file!
 You should definitely give credit to the author of hte post)

 ### A quick note about Jekyll